RT-LOC/docs/docs/positioning/basic_positioning_getting_started.md

 ## Login on the Portal
 Before turning to the hardware, you need to make sure you have an account with which you can login.
-Open the **portal app**  via [https://app.rtloc.com/ble](https://app.rtloc.com/ble) or from __RTHub__.
+Open the **portal app**  via [https://app.rtloc.com/ble](https://app.rtloc.com/ble) or from __Desktop__.
 Log in using your account, or create one if you haven't already.

 Optionally, create an RTLS "Project".
 This is not a hard requirement for these first steps.